evelinamorim/sentencevisual/README.md

 ## Using locally

-To use this application locally, you should install all Python packages listed in requirements.txt within a virtual environment (venv).
+To use Vitra locally, you should install all Python packages listed in requirements.txt within a virtual environment (venv).
 After that, you can execute the following command in the Terminal (Linux/macOS) or PowerShell (Windows):